 Economic Empowerment in Action: Stella’s Transformation

 Within a month of joining the program, Stella joined Coca-Cola’s value chain as a retailer.
 As a result, her weekly revenue grew to $39, a 900% increase.
 Her new cooler box, patio table set, and refrigerator all supported her growth, allowing her to expand to a full-service retail shop.
-She now offers a variety of products and services, including a Coca-Cola point, a refrigerator for Pepsi products, and household detergents.
 Her business also provides financial services through M-Pesa and KCB Mtaani.

 Stella maintains a loyal customer base.
 Being hard of hearing, her business advisor suggested that she ask her customers to communicate with her by writing in a notebook.
 Her customers have adapted quickly, and this accommodation has strengthened their trust and loyalty.